 The Coastguard Station overlooks the ferry slipway, and next to it is the seafront cafe.

-Knott End Ferry
+Fleetwood to Knott End Ferry

-Fleetwood Ferry operates from its berth at the side of Fleetwood RNLI station across the River Wyre to the slipway at Knott End.
+The Ferry operates from its berth at the side of Fleetwood RNLI station across the River Wyre to the slipway at Knott End.

-If you travel to Knott End by car from the Fylde Coast you first leave the ever-busy A585 to cross Shard Bridge.
+To travel to Knott End by car from the Fylde Coast you first leave the ever-busy A585 to cross Shard Bridge.
 Then follow winding country roads in a journey which takes about an hour from the point of the Ferry at Fleetwood.

 Knott End Village

-At Knott End Village you’ll find a wide range of local shops.
+In the Village you’ll find a wide range of local shops.
 They include food retailers, homewares, chemists, fish and chips (of course!) and more besides.

 Statue of LS Lowry